jdede/inet-showcases/docs/visualizer/networknode/index.md

-The `pedestrian` node is represented by an animated walking boxman and `car` is represented by a car model instead of 2D cellphone icons.
+The `pedestrian` node is represented by an animated walking boxman and `car` is represented by a car model instead of 2D icons.
 The 3D models make the nodes recognizable even without displaying the module's name.

 ## More Information

 This example only demonstrated the key features of network node visualization.
-For more information, refer to the `NetworkNodeVisualizer` NED documentation.
+For more information, refer to the `NetworkNodeVisualizer`, `NetworkNodeCanvasVisualizer` and `NetworkNodeOsgVisualizer` NED documentations.

 <!--
 ## Discussion